Quitclaim Deeds: A Useful Guide

 Transferring Property Between Spouses During A Divorce

 When one spouse is keeping the house in a divorce, removing the other spouse’s name is an important step.
-A quitclaim deed is typically used in this scenario for a quick resolution.
+Many people use quitclaim deeds because it's a quick, affordable solution to settling divorce obligations.
+A quitclaim deed can be a simple way for one person (referred to as the grantor) to give up their interest in a property to another person (the grantee).

 Removing A Name From Your Mortgage And Deed